We recommend washing or soaking your new nappies at least once before their first use, as you normally would when buying new clothing.

 Recommended Detergents for use on our Cloth Nappies-

-The detergents we recommend are available in Australia (this list is not exhaustive, if you choose to use something not listed here just check the ingredients on the packaging or google that they do contain surfactants, and do not contain fabric softeners or bleach).
+The detergents we recommend are available in Australia (this list is not exhaustive, if you choose to use something not listed here just check the ingredients on the packaging or google that they do contain surfactants, and do not contain fabric softeners or bleach, which can irritate your baby's sensitive skin).

 - OMO Regular, Ultimate and Sensitive- Powder and Liquid Detergents